Easicult for the USA

 About the tests

-Easicult tests can be used to monitor cutting fluids, cooling waters, fuel and oil tanks and industrial fluids in the paper and pulp industry.
-The tests are also useful in the cosmetics industry, as well as in the paint and varnish industry.
+Easicult tests are intended for detecting microbial contaminations in the industrial fluids, such as in cutting fluids, cooling waters, fuel and oil tanks or fluids in paper and pulp industry.
+The tests are also useful in the cosmetics industry, as well as in the paint and varnish industries.
+Easicult can be used almost anywhere where microbial contaminations can cause problems.

-Both the Easicult Combi and the Easicult TTC dipslides are available in two different versions: with a polystyrene (PS) tube and with a polypropylene (PP) tube.
+Easicult Combi and Easicult TTC are available in two product versions: with a polystyrene (PS) tube and with a polypropylene (PP) tube.
 The product with a PP tube offers its users longer stability than the PS tube.
-However, if the test will be exposed to altering environment conditions, the use of a PS tube is recommended because it retains less condensed water.
+However, if the test will be exposed to altering environment conditions, the use of a PS tube is recommended because less condensation water is formed in the tube.

 Documents and materials